cryptiumlabs/juvix/doc/CONTRIBUTING.md

 ## New Libraries

-Juvix works in a rather modular design, with most loosly coupled features being a library in the lanugage.
+Juvix works in a rather modular design, with most loosly coupled features being a library in the language.
 One can start a new library with `stack new <Projectname>`.
 This will generate a lot of cruft that you'll want to remove to make it look like the other projects.